Microsoft/azure-docs.pl-pl/articles/app-service/scenario-secure-app-access-microsoft-graph-as-app.md

 public async Task OnGetAsync()
 {
-    // Create the Graph service client with a DefaultAzureCredential which gets an access token using the available Managed Identity var credential = new DefaultAzureCredential();
+    // Create the Microsoft Graph service client with a DefaultAzureCredential class, which gets an access token by using the available Managed Identity. var credential = new DefaultAzureCredential();
     var token = credential.GetToken(
         new Azure.Core.TokenRequestContext(